martin-t/cvars/README.md

 }
 ```

-The player can then type `g_rocket_launcher_damage 150`.
-This calls `cvars.set_str("g_rocket_launcher_damage", "150");` and from then on, rockets do 150 damage.
+The player wants to change a cvar and types `g_rocket_launcher_damage 150` into the game's console or stdin - you get both the cvar name and new value as strings so you can't do `cvars.g_rocket_launcher_damage = 150`.
+Instead, you call `cvars.set_str("g_rocket_launcher_damage", "150");` which looks up the correct field and parses the value into the proper type.
+From then on, rockets do 150 damage.

 The important thing is that you can still access your cvars as regular struct fields - e.g. `player.health -= cvars.g_rocket_launcher_damage;`.
 This means you only need to use strings when the user (player or developer when debugging or testing a different balance) is reading or writing the values.
-The rest of your gamelogic is still statically typed and using a cvar is just a field access without any overhead.
+The rest of your gamelogic is still statically typed and using a cvar in gamecode is just a field access without any overhead.

-TODO Simple example, test if cargo docs runs it

 For a real-world example, look at [how RecWars uses cvars](https://github.com/martin-t/rec-wars/blob/master/src/cvars.rs).

-- TODO Docs in lib?
 - TODO MSRV

 ### Enums